Breaking the Sample Complexity Barrier to Regret-Optimal Model-Free Reinforcement Learning: Algorithm and theoretical guarantees

-The two optimistic Q-estimates $Q_h^{\UCB}$ and $Q_h^{\rref}$ are updated using the subroutine \texttt{update-ucb-q} (following the standard Q-learning with Hoeffding bonus \citep{jin2018q}) and \texttt{update-ucb-q-advantage}, respectively.
+\item {\em Update rules for $Q_h^{\UCB}$ and $Q_h^{\rref}$.} The two optimistic Q-estimates $Q_h^{\UCB}$ and $Q_h^{\rref}$ are updated using the subroutine \texttt{update-ucb-q} (following the standard Q-learning with Hoeffding bonus \citep{jin2018q}) and \texttt{update-ucb-q-advantage}, respectively.
 Note that $Q_h^{\rref}$ continues to be updated even after $V_h^{\rref}$ is no longer updated.

 \end{itemize}

 \paragraph{Q-learning with reference-advantage decomposition.}

 The rest of this subsection is devoted to explaining the subroutine \texttt{update-ucb-q-advantage}, which produces a Q-estimate $Q^{\rref}$ based on the reference-advantage decomposition similar to \citet{zhang2020almost}.
 To facilitate the implementation, let us introduce the parameters associated with a reference value $V^{\rref}$, which include six different components, i.e.,